PsuAstro528/project-template/README.md

 - Investigate how performance scales with problem size and number of processors
 - Share lessons learned with the class

-Prior to the [peer code review](https://psuastro528.github.io/project/code_reviews/), update this readme, so as to make it easy for your peer code reviewer to be helpful.
+Prior to the [peer code review](https://psuastro528.github.io/Fall2023/project/code_reviews/), update this readme, so as to make it easy for your peer code reviewer to be helpful.
 What should they know before starting the review?
 Where should they look first?

 Remember to commit often and push your repository to GitHub prior to each project deadline.

 ## Class Project Schedule
-- Project proposal (due Sept 13)
+- Project proposal (due Sept 6)
-- Serial version of code (due Oct 4)
+- Serial version of code (due Oct 2)
-- Peer code review (due Oct 11)
+- Peer code review (due Oct 9)
-- Parallel version of code (multi-core) (due Nov 1)
+- Parallel version of code (multi-core) (due Oct 30)
-- Second parallel version of code (distributed-memory/GPU/cloud) (due Nov 18)
+- Second parallel version of code (distributed-memory/GPU/cloud) (due Nov 13)
-- Completed code, documentation, tests, packaging (optional) & reflection (due Dec 2)
+- Completed code, documentation, tests, packaging (optional) & reflection (due Nov 29)
-- Class presentations (Nov 29 - Dec 9, [detailed schedule](https://github.com/PsuAstro528/PresentationsSchedule2021) )
+- Class presentations (Nov 27 - Dec 6, [detailed schedule](https://github.com/PsuAstro528/PresentationsSchedule2023) )